 #4: Something really great for the classroom . . . or HELP!

 I am a children’s lit junkie, so a great gift for my classroom would have been a great new children’s book to read to the class and add to my classroom library.
+(Here is a post about my favorite children’s books that you could use as a reference: 9 of Our Family’s All Time Favorite Books for Kids.)
 One year my sister Laura got a beautiful coffee table book about the elements of the periodic table from a student and she is obsessed with it.
 (Geek.)
 My sister Rachel’s favorite book to teach is To Kill a Mockingbird.
 A beautiful edition of that would be treasured by her for years to come.
-Or, as far as elementary teachers go, something like The Magic School Bus videos to enhance science lessons.
+Or, as far as elementary teachers go, something like (affiliate link) The Magic School Bus videos to enhance science lessons.
 Be creative!

 Or, better yet, HELP!
 Teachers love help.
 At the end of the year, a high school student could stay after with a friend one day and help their teacher clean up and organize so that she too can get started on her summer.
 Or the parent of an elementary student could volunteer in the classroom!